Algebra8/Knots/README.md

 #### Setting up the Braid Generator

 To create a Markov Chain, simply call `MarkovChain` with at least the `braidword` argument given.
 The `MarkovChain` initializor has default values of nine and ten for the `maxgen` and `maxlen` parameters, respectively.
+The speficied argument of `braidword` is the initial state of the Markov process; the state space consists of other braid words representating the same knot as the (closed) initial braid.

 ```
 from braidgenerator import MarkovChain